himselfv/tasks-ig/readme.md

 | [Self-hosted in sidebar](#webpanel)		| +	| +		| 			| + ([less safe](#backend-local-storage))		|
 | [Local file or github](#self-hosting)		| +	| 		| 			| + ([less safe](#backend-local-storage))		|

-In short: CalDAV is always available, Google Tasks only on Chrome or own domain, Browser in all browser extensions.

 ### <a name="extensions"></a> The browser extensions